canton-network/wallet/wallet-gateway/remote/README.md

 **Gateway config:**

-- `signingProviders.blockdaemon.enable` - optional, defaults to `true`
+- `signingProviders.blockdaemon` - include this object to enable
-- `signingProviders.blockdaemon.baseUrl` - optional, falls back to the deprecated `BLOCKDAEMON_API_URL` environment variable, then defaults to `http://localhost:5080/api/cwp/canton`
+- `signingProviders.blockdaemon.baseUrl` - optional, defaults to `http://localhost:5080/api/cwp/canton`
-- `signingProviders.blockdaemon.caip2` - optional, falls back to the deprecated `BLOCKDAEMON_CAIP2` environment variable, then defaults to `canton:testnet`
+- `signingProviders.blockdaemon.caip2` - optional, defaults to `canton:testnet`
+- `signingProviders.blockdaemon.apiKeyEnv` - optional name of the env var that holds the API key, defaults to `BLOCKDAEMON_API_KEY`

 **Environment variables:**

-- `BLOCKDAEMON_API_KEY` - required API key for authenticating with Blockdaemon
-- `BLOCKDAEMON_API_URL` - deprecated optional fallback for `signingProviders.blockdaemon.baseUrl`
-- `BLOCKDAEMON_CAIP2` - deprecated optional fallback for `signingProviders.blockdaemon.caip2`
+- The variable named by `apiKeyEnv` (default above)

 ### Securosys

 **Gateway config:**

-- `signingProviders.securosys.enable` - optional, defaults to `true`
+- `signingProviders.securosys` - include this object to enable
-- `signingProviders.securosys.baseUrl` - required, falls back to the deprecated `SECUROSYS_TSB_BASE_URL` environment variable
+- `signingProviders.securosys.baseUrl` - required
-- `signingProviders.securosys.mtlsP12Path` - optional client PKCS#12/P12 file for mTLS, falls back to the deprecated `SECUROSYS_TSB_MTLS_P12_PATH` environment variable
+- `signingProviders.securosys.mtlsP12Path` - optional client PKCS#12/P12 file for mTLS
-- `signingProviders.securosys.signatureAlgorithm` - optional TSB signature algorithm, falls back to the deprecated `SECUROSYS_TSB_SIGNATURE_ALGORITHM` environment variable, then defaults to `EDDSA`
+- `signingProviders.securosys.signatureAlgorithm` - optional TSB signature algorithm, defaults to `EDDSA`
+- `signingProviders.securosys.keyManagementApiKeyEnv` - optional name of the env var that holds the key-management API key, defaults to `SECUROSYS_TSB_KEY_MANAGEMENT_API_KEY`
+- `signingProviders.securosys.keyOperationApiKeyEnv` - optional name of the env var that holds the key-operation API key, defaults to `SECUROSYS_TSB_KEY_OPERATION_API_KEY`
+- `signingProviders.securosys.bearerTokenEnv` - optional name of the env var that holds the bearer token, defaults to `SECUROSYS_TSB_BEARER_TOKEN`
+- `signingProviders.securosys.mtlsP12PasswordEnv` - optional name of the env var that holds the PKCS#12/P12 password, defaults to `SECUROSYS_TSB_MTLS_P12_PASSWORD`
+- `signingProviders.securosys.keyPasswordEnv` - optional name of the env var that holds the TSB key password, defaults to `SECUROSYS_TSB_KEY_PASSWORD`

 **Environment variables:**

-- `SECUROSYS_TSB_KEY_MANAGEMENT_API_KEY` - optional `X-API-KEY` for key-management endpoints when using API-key authentication
-- `SECUROSYS_TSB_KEY_OPERATION_API_KEY` - optional `X-API-KEY` for signing/request endpoints when using API-key authentication
-- `SECUROSYS_TSB_BEARER_TOKEN` - optional bearer token for access-token mode
-- `SECUROSYS_TSB_MTLS_P12_PASSWORD` - optional PKCS#12/P12 password
-- `SECUROSYS_TSB_KEY_PASSWORD` - optional TSB key password
-- `SECUROSYS_TSB_BASE_URL` - deprecated optional fallback for `signingProviders.securosys.baseUrl`
-- `SECUROSYS_TSB_MTLS_P12_PATH` - deprecated optional fallback for `signingProviders.securosys.mtlsP12Path`
-- `SECUROSYS_TSB_SIGNATURE_ALGORITHM` - deprecated optional fallback for `signingProviders.securosys.signatureAlgorithm`
+- The variables named by the `*Env` fields (defaults above)

 See [`@canton-network/core-signing-securosys`](../../core/signing-securosys/README.md)
 for key creation, public-key, and signature format details.